nkpatro/catcoin/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see the section *Disable-Wallet mode* below).

-Build Litecoin Core
+Build Bluecoin Core
 ------------------------

-1. Clone the Litecoin Core source code and cd into `bluecoin`
+1. Clone the Bluecoin Core source code and cd into `bluecoin`

         git clone https://github.com/bluecoiner/bluecoin
         cd bluecoin

-2. Build Litecoin Core:
+2. Build Bluecoin Core:

-    Configure and build the headless Litecoin Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Bluecoin Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.